IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

-    dataverse.files.<id>.base-url                <?>                 **Required** All files must have URLs of the form <baseUrl>/* .             (none) dataverse.files.<id>.base-store              <?>                 **Required** The id of a base store (of type file, s3, or swift).           (none) dataverse.files.<id>.download-redirect       ``true``/``false``  Enable direct download (should usually be true).                            ``false`` dataverse.files.<id>.secretKey               <?>                 A key used to sign download requests sent to the remote store.
+    dataverse.files.<id>.base-url                <?>                 **Required** All files must have URLs of the form <baseUrl>/* .             (none) dataverse.files.<id>.base-store              <?>                 **Required** The id of a base store (of type file, s3, or swift).           (none) dataverse.files.<id>.download-redirect       ``true``/``false``  Enable direct download (should usually be true).                            ``false`` dataverse.files.<id>.secret-key               <?>                 A key used to sign download requests sent to the remote store.
 Optional.    (none) dataverse.files.<id>.url-expiration-minutes  <?>                 If direct downloads and using signing: time until links expire.
 Optional.
 60 dataverse.files.<id>.remote-store-name       <?>                 A short name used in the UI to indicate where a file is located.
 Optional.  (none) dataverse.files.<id>.remote-store-url        <?>                 A url to an info page about the remote store used in the UI.
 Optional.      (none)